karlwestin/require-jquery/README.md

 With RequireJS, scripts can load in a different order than the order they are specified.
 This can cause problems for jQuery plugins that assume jQuery is already loaded.
-Using the combined RequireJS + jQuery file makes sure jQuery is in the page before any jQuery plugins load.
+This example shows how to use the shim cofiguration to specify dependencies of libraries that are not using AMD, in this case to make sure jQuery is in the page before the jQuery plugins load.

-However, the ideal use of jQuery with RequireJS is to load it as a module, since it registers as an AMD module.

 Here are some alternate ways to use RequireJS and jQuery together in a way that recognizes jQuery plugin constraints.